 This project aims at developing and exploring strategies, models and evaluation metrics (as ‘controlling tools‘) for the goal-oriented, stepwise, sustainable and fair transformation of established subscription-based scientific journals into open-access-based journals.
 As example for such a transformation the journal Methods of Information in Medicine will be used.
 In being nationally and internationally visible, this project may help to elaborate new and important fundamentals, being used for other publication organs by publishers and by scientific organizations in making appropriate decisions for successfully transforming subscription-based scientific journals (or other publication organs) into open access.
 It also aims to point out, how small and mediate publishers (independent of their organization as company, self-publishing entity or scientific society) can better compete with, in particular, large international publishers in using today‘s information and communication technologies for innovative, flexible publication services, oriented at the needs of authors and readers.

 Haux R, Greussing E, Kuballa S, Mielke C, Schulze M, Taddicken M; Trans-O-MIM Research Team.
 Trans-O-MIM: An International Experiment in Medical Informatics on Open Access Transformation.
 Out¬comes and Lessons Learned.
-In Preparation
+Submitted.

 Haux R, Greussing E, Kuballa S, Mielke C, Schulze M, Taddicken M; Trans-O-MIM Research Team.
 On Open Access Publishing in Medical Informatics: Results of the International Trans-O-MIM Research Project.
 Conference Proceedings of the 11th Biennial Conference of the Asia-Pacific Association for Medical Informatics, 36-37.
 Tokyo: Japan Association for Medical Informatics.